Creativity is a spiritual practice: A week-by-week synopsis of how The Artist's Way changed my life and helped me work through burnout

 I make changes to my website like a gardener tends to her garden.
 Slow, tinkering, and allowing space for delight.
 My website is where I like to connect with you, so it felt natural to spend more time here as I work through artistic recovery.

-I also re-committed myself to sending my weekly newsletter, Gradient Mesh, which is my favorite place to share weekly updates about what I’ve learned about growing a creative practice.
+I also re-committed myself to sending my weekly newsletter, Soft Practice, which is my favorite place to share weekly updates about what I’ve learned about growing a creative practice.

 Listened to this album on repeat this week: